 Plant-based protein supplements have grown exponentially in the last five years due to the growth of veganism and more environmentally friendly diets.
 No matter what your taste preferences or beliefs, plant-based protein supplements have many benefits that are worth considering when purchasing a new container of protein powder.

 1. Easily Digestible

-Lactose intolerance or sensitivity can lead to bloating, distended stomach, and gassiness that are not fun.
-If you’re sensitive to lactose then its best to use a plant based protein supplement as your body can easily digest it.
+Lactose intolerance or sensitivity can lead to bloating, a distended stomach, and gassiness that is not fun.
+If you’re sensitive to lactose then it’s best to use a plant-based protein supplement as your body can easily digest it.

 2. Little or No Artificial Sweeteners

 If you look at the ingredients list of any whey protein powder on the shelf today you’ll often find an extensive list of ingredients including artificial sweeteners.
 Plain whey protein just doesn’t taste good so many manufacturers will add sweeteners like acesulfame potassium and sucralose among others.